Elohorzino-Okpobrisi/Elohorzino-L-Okpobrisi.github.io/README.md

 - 73.84% of accidents in the UK happen during the day.
 - There only 2855 fatal casualties in 2022 which was a 33.3% decrease from 2021.
 - Single Carriageway had the highest occurrences of accidents by road type.

+## Conclusions

+Cleaning and analysing this dataset was a rewarding experience.
+This project has not only deepened my understanding of road safety but also allowed me to enhance my analytical skills.
+Exploring seasonal variation, identifying intersection hotspots, analyzing driver distraction and speeding trends, addressing vulnerabilities of road users, and studying nighttime accidents have sharpened my ability to extract meaningful patterns from complex datasets.
+This project showcased my ability to efficently clean and analyse datasets involving real-world challenges.